 The expectation of integrity can be said for any profession, however don’t we have higher expectations of certain professions; Doctors, Clergy, or Firefighters for example.
 It isn’t just law enforcement.
 This experience and discussion made me think about whether loss prevention personnel should be held to a higher standard of conduct within their company.

 Thinking about my experiences over the last couple of decades while working in the loss prevention profession I was reminded of “real world” stories that did not necessarily put the loss prevention industry in the best light.
 Let’s be clear, my stories and those of my friend were not about breaking the law or violating policy.
 What I am talking about is conduct or behavior that from time to time wasn’t as good as it should have been.
-Remember, there are others looking at us, regardless of where you sit in the LP spectrum, as the gate keepers of what is right for the organization.
+Remember, there are others looking to us, regardless of where you sit in the LP spectrum, as the gate keepers of what is right for the organization.
 All policies and procedures flow through and are enforced by loss prevention.
 Loss prevention personnel must exemplify the standards they are to enforce; to do otherwise undermines our effectiveness and minimizes our value.
 We must operate with the utmost integrity.

 Practically speaking, what is integrity?
 I can easily repeat a standard dictionary definition of the word, however to me, the meaning of integrity is, “doing the right thing even when no one is looking.”
 Integrity is a funny thing; like trust, once it is lost it can be very difficult to get back.
 Integrity in the loss prevention profession is critical if we are to be effective in our mission.
 Unfortunately, like any other profession, the loss prevention community has had its fair share of news stories, terminations and shortcomings.
 Fortunately, those are the exceptions, not the rule of our profession.